Pricing & fees

 • Guest pays: no separate service fee

-Professional hosts and property managers often prefer this because the price guests see is the price they pay β€” no surprise fee at checkout.
-It's mandatory if you use a channel manager connected through Airbnb's official API.
+Professional hosts and property managers often prefer this because the price guests see is the price they pay — no surprise fee at checkout.
+It's mandatory if you use a channel manager connected through Airbnb's official API (Airbnb calls these "Software Connected Hosts").

 Same example, host-only model: